 Both studies measured arbitrary perfusion units, which is a fancy way of saying blood flow, using Laser Doppler Imaging at the surface of the skin before and after gua sha treatment.
 One study found that circulation increased 400 percent on areas treated with gua sha scraping, and the increase in circulation continued for more than 25 minutes after treatment.
 In between visits, patients reported that pain relief was sustained to some degree.
 In another study that used Laser Doppler Imaging to measure blood flow to the treated area at different intervals, 0, 15, 30, 60, and 90 minutes after treatment, and found that the surface temperature and blood volume was significantly increased even after 90 minutes post-scraping when compared to a baseline of no scraping, which helps to improve circulation and energy metabolism.

-A regular gua sha practice is constantly renewing and rejuvenating the fluids in the face.
+It sure can — a regular gua sha practice is constantly renewing and rejuvenating the fluids in the face.
 Using the basic strokes (tutorials are featured on our Instagram highlights) with consistency, you’ll be helping blood, lymph, and fluids move, undoing stagnation and resulting in a face with improved circulation.
 Special techniques with the gua sha stone (we’ll share them in a future article!) can help target wrinkles specifically and locally, further releasing the deep fascial creases beneath the surface of the skin and allowing chi to flow there, plumping up fine lines and wrinkles.

+It's definitely possible.
 Another positive effect of increasing blood and lymph circulation?
 Addressing hyperpigmentation.
 Stimulating blood flow can help to repair microwounds, scarring, and hyperpigmentation in the skin, as facial gua sha brings blood to these areas and can help the healing process along.

+We tend to think so — any act of self-care, gua sha included, can help alleviate feelings of stress.
 Whether you’re getting a gua sha facial (lucky you) or you’re doing the practice yourself (good on you), facial gua sha can help put the mind and body at ease.
 Nonsexual physical touch, whether it is self touch or from another, has been shown to be enormously beneficial for the human body.
 Touch can boost feelings of physical and emotional well-being, it can chemically stimulate feel-good hormones while lowering blood pressure, and, last but not least, it has the superpower of abating intense feelings of stress as they are happening.
 Receiving facial gua sha from yourself or from another is a form of self-love and in our touch-deprived way of living and being, is an important part of caring for yourself.